City Series – Premi Carr in Milan, We the Isolationists (75th Corona Diary)

 Four weeks of staying at home… Cooking (dosais and other treats), reading (Bastard of Istanbul) and dreaming about visiting Turkey and in the beginning happy for this unexpected reprieve from the daily grind.

-But tm it hasn’t ended.
+But till now it hasn’t ended.
 Because in the beginning we didn’t believe, here in Italy, that we would be affected seriously.
 How wrong we were.

 And now when I speak to friends in India, in the US and in the UK, I feel a tight knot of worry.
 Because I hear the same lack of conviction in their voices.
 No one believes that they are vulnerable, that their simple choice of staying home can protect themselves and others.